A Housed & Affordable Seattle

 - Expand investments in community land trusts, affordable co-housing projects, affordable housing co-ops to create more home ownership and rental options.

-- Allow accessory dwelling units (ADUs) to be sold to create more options for families to live in the city and have first time home ownership options and support long-time homeowners, especially from BIPOC communities access financial support to build on their properties without going into debt..
+- Allow accessory dwelling units (ADUs) to be sold to create more options for families to live in the city and own homes and support long-time homeowners, especially from BIPOC communities who need access to financial support to build on their properties without going into debt.

 - Work with Council and the Mayor to bond against our voter-approved housing levy dollars to fund more affordable development projects.

-- Expedite Equitable Development Invest (EDI) grants in community for infrastructure and cultural anchors that promote development done right that complement new housing options.
+- Expedite Equitable Development Invest (EDI) grants in the community for infrastructure and cultural anchors that promote development done right and complement new housing options.

 Seattle has led the way in promoting the rights of tenants, especially now during COVID when far too many are without income to pay rent.
 The lack of affordable housing options throughout Seattle is resulting in increased costs for renters and homeowners alike, and small landlords need assistance in addition to the rental assistance the Council has provided during this crisis as well.
 I will stand up for middle- and low-income homeowners and renters facing staggering increases that are forcing them out of their homes.